 So your baby could have a full, long nap on your chest if that’s what you wish.

 You might even find that they sleep better when on your chest compared to when in their bassinet.

 However, once your baby is a little older you may find that they actually prefer or sleep better when they are not on you, because your movement might be distracting or they may simply find their crib more comfortable.

 Can A Newborn Sleep On Your Chest All Night?

 If your baby sleeps well in this position and it’s helping overcome any resistance to napping, you may be tempted to let them sleep on your chest all night.

 The answer is typically no, unless you are planning on being awake all night, which is unlikely.

-But as we mentioned above, falling asleep with your baby on your chest can be very dangerous, becasue it may increase the risk of SIDS or suffocation.
+But as we mentioned above, falling asleep with your baby on you can be very dangerous, because it may increase the risk of SIDS or suffocation.

 So to be on the safe side you should not put yourself in a position where you could fall asleep at night with your little one on top of you, because the risk simply isn’t worth taking.

 By all means let your baby sleep on top of you when you’re awake, but the moment you start feeling tired, transfer your child to their crib or bassinet before you doze off yourself.